 01 May Droplet microfluidic technique for isolation and culture of cancer stem cells

 Cancer stem cells (CSCs) are a small subpopulation (often 1-3%) within the tumor and are capable to regenerate malignant cells.
 It is believed that this small subpopulation is responsible for forming tumors.
 They are highly resistant to drugs and extremely tumorigenic and metastatic.
-Therefore, a better understanding of these cancer stem cells, also called tumor-initiating cells, can lead to developing more effective cancer therapy methods and formulations.
+Therefore, a better understanding of these cancer stem cells, also called tumour-initiating cells, can lead to developing more effective cancer therapy methods and formulations.
 The CSCs also possess characteristics similar to normal stem cells such as differentiation into various cell types.
 Despite their significance, they are not well understood.
 The CSCs are difficult to isolate that makes them even harder to study.

 “Our one-single-cell microencapsulation approach for CSC isolation and culture may be valuable for understanding cancer biology and etiology and for facilitating the development of CSC-targeted effective therapies to fight against cancer.”, the authors explained.

 The research team took a bioinspired approach for isolation and culturing the cancer stem cells.
 Inspired by colony formation in prehatching embryos, they generated core-shell droplets (double emulsions) to encapsulate cancer cells.
 They used a microfluidic droplet generator chip to encapsulate the cancer cells in an alginate-based hydrogel core (~206 µm).
-It was shown that the droplet microfluidic method did not affect the viability of the cells since 90% cell viability was reported.
+It was shown that the droplet microfluidic device did not affect the viability of the cells since 90% cell viability was reported.

 By observing the capability of colony formation of the cells, they concluded that the cancer stem cells take up ~3-5% of the cancer cell population.
 Moreover, RNA sequencing of the colonies confirmed the stemness of the cancer stem cells.
 Furthermore, they could show the cross-tissue differentiation capability of these cancer stem cells into various lineages such as endothelial and cardiac.